arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 ---
-title: ' Glass-Breaking Detection Using Edge Impulse & Nicla Voice'
+title: 'Glass-Breaking Detection Using Edge Impulse & Nicla Voice'
 description: "This application note describes creating a glass-breaking detection system using the Arduino Nicla Voice, Machine Learning Tools, and the Edge Impulse platform."
 difficulty: intermediate
 tags: